The compactness of ultra faint dwarf galaxies : a new challenge ?: Methods and simulations

 \subsection{Tracking the evolution of clusters}

-Once clusters have been defined at $z=6$ as the most gravitationally bound DM particles, we can easily trace their properties all along the evolution of the formation of the UFDs.
+Once clusters have been defined at $z=6$ as the most gravitationally bound DM particles, we can easily trace their properties throughout the evolution of the formation of the UFDs.
 To this purpose, they are extracted from the 878 snapshots saved between $z=6$ and $z=0$.
-We computed their mass and velocity centres as well as their 2-D half-mass.
-As UFDs are composed exclusively of old stars \citep{brown2012}, the mass over light ratio is constant and the half-mass can replace the half-light to a very high level of accuracy.
-It will be noted $R_{1/2}$.
+We computed their mass and velocity centres as well as their 2D half mass.
+As UFDs are composed exclusively of old stars \citep{brown2012}, the mass-to-light ratio is constant and the half mass can replace the half light to a very high level of accuracy.
+This half mass is denoted $R_{1/2}$.
 To accurately determine its value, we used two methods.
-In the first one, we took advantage of the Plummer model property for which the scale radius parameter is precisely the 2-D half-mass radius.
-We thus compute the surface density of the cluster assuming cylindrical symmetry and fit it with a Plummer model to determine the scale radius that provides a good estimation of $R_{1/2}$.
-In the second one, we computed the cumulative mass profile through a logarithmic grid, also assuming cylindrical symmetry, and determined the radius where the value is half of the maximum.
-In both methods, in order to avoid bias owing to a specific choice of the line-of-sight we averaged the result obtained using seven random line-of-sight.
-As no major differences have been found between the two methods we used the second one.
+In the first, we took advantage of the Plummer model property for which the scale radius parameter is precisely the 2D half-mass radius.
+We then computed the surface density of the cluster assuming cylindrical symmetry and fit it with a Plummer model to determine the scale radius that provides a good estimation of $R_{1/2}$.
+In the second method, we computed the cumulative mass profile through a logarithmic grid, also assuming cylindrical symmetry, and determined the radius where the value is half of the maximum.
+In both methods, in order to avoid bias owing to a specific choice of line-of-sight, we averaged the result obtained using seven random lines of sight.
+As no major differences were found between the two methods, we used the second one.

 We finally emphasise here that, by using DMO simulations, all particles share the same mass.
-This avoids the aforementioned numerical bias where stellar particles with smaller masses are numerically heated up by more massive dark matter ones \citep{Revaz2018,ludlow2019,ludlow2021,ludlow2023}.
-An essential point to provide reliable cluster sizes.
+This avoids the aforementioned numerical bias where stellar particles with smaller masses are numerically heated up by more massive dark matter ones \citep{Revaz2018,ludlow2019,ludlow2021,ludlow2023}; this is an essential factor in providing reliable cluster sizes.